microsoft/vscode-cmake-tools/docs/configure.md

 All of the above are taken into account to perform the configure.
 Once finished, CMake Tools loads project information from CMake and generates diagnostics based on CMake's output.
 You are now ready to [build with CMake Tools](build.md).

-## Configuring outside CMake Tools
+## The configure step outside of CMake Tools

 CMake Tools is designed to work well with an external CMake process.
 If you choose to run CMake from another command line, or other IDE/tool, it should work provided the host environment is set up properly.